alf-p-steinbach/cppx-core-language-meta-macro/docs/README.md

-# Meta macro, a.k.a. *cppx-core-language-meta-macro*
+# Meta Macro

-Meta macro is a header-only library with a macro `CPPX_APPLY` to invoke a specified macro on each of up to 63 arguments.
+Meta Macro is a header-only library with a macro `CPPX_APPLY` to invoke a specified macro on each of up to 63 arguments.
 There's also `CPPX_APPLY_WITH_FIXED_ARG` to pass a specified fixed first argument to the invoked macro, and there's `CPPX_N_ARGUMENTS` to count the number of arguments passed to a variadic macro.

 Especially `CPPX_N_ARGUMENTS` is functionality that ideally should be provided by the core language or the standard library.